syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 _Data Grid with Master Details View_

-> Note: In GridViewDefinition, when you make changes in one child DataGrid, changes are applied to all the child DataGrids at that level.
+N> In GridViewDefinition, when you make changes in one child DataGrid, changes are applied to all the child DataGrids at that level.
 For example, when you resize the first column in the child DataGrid, the same column width is applied to all child DataGrids at that level.
 This scenario is applicable for features like filetring, sorting, validation and ReOrdering columns.
 You can use stacked headers also in the Master-Detail View.

 The following topics explain different methods available to expand or collapse and events to handle during expanding or collapsing.
 You can use these methods and events to perform your internal operation like stores details view items source or record.